-If you are working with a student who is currently abroad or planning to go abroad, please inform them to contact the Office of International Education to ensure they are in compliance with university policies.
-Failure to work with Education Abroad may prevent students from using financial aid & scholarships or transferring credits to UGA.
+If you are working with a student who is currently abroad or planning to go abroad, please inform them to contact the Office of Global Engagement to ensure they are in compliance with university policies.
+Failure to work with Global Education may prevent students from using financial aid & scholarships or transferring credits to UGA.

 How you can help students

 Encourage students to plan at least a year in advance of their study abroad program and let them know it’s never too early to start thinking about studying abroad!